IsolatedSingularity/Minecraft-Generation/README.md

 This animation deconstructs Minecraft's village generation algorithm frame by frame.
 Regions evaluate in **spiral order** expanding from world spawn, each step revealing the seed calculation, probability test, and biome suitability check that determine whether a structure emerges.

 The spiral scan pattern ensures players encounter structures distributed somewhat evenly around spawn rather than clustered in one direction.
 The algorithm computes a 32-bit region seed, extracts random samples for position offset, then validates against biome requirements.
-Villages demand Plains, Desert, Savanna, or Taiga—other biomes reject placement regardless of probability success.
+Villages demand Plains, Desert, Savanna, or Taiga; other biomes reject placement regardless of probability success.

 The real-time display shows seed values in hexadecimal, spawn probability outcomes, and accumulating statistics.
 Watch the spawn rate stabilize around 25% as regions accumulate, the law of large numbers smoothing individual variance.